Jayy001/RmKeyboard/README.md

 2) You will need a middle device for the client software to run on (which takes keyboard input).
 This could even be your phone if it is rooted - Looking into being able to use your phone without root.

+# Thanks
+Thanks to everyone at the reMarkable [discord](https://discord.com/invite/JSSGnFY) as always for the amzing work that they do and @Eeems for providing the base python client & original idea 💖